Financing Your Future Success

 UWM Online is competitively priced to help you achieve your life and career goals.
-Our online tuition is based on our traditional face-to-face tuition.
+Our online tuition cost is based on our traditional face-to-face tuition.
 Here are some things to know:

 - Tuition varies based on the number of courses you take.

 - A majority of online programs charge the same tuition for in-state and out-of-state students.

 - For those programs that do differentiate between in-state and out-of-state students, discounted UWM tuition is available to residents of seven Midwestern states.

 - More than $5 million in scholarships was earned by UWM students in 2016-17.

 - More than 80 percent of UWM students qualify for financial aid annually.